osisoft/Edge-Data-Store-Docs/content/modbus/modbus-data-source-configuration.md

 **Note:** Modbus TCP data source configurations cannot be modified manually.
 You must use the REST endpoints to add or edit the configuration.

-Complete the following steps to configure the Modbus TCP data source:
+To configure the Modbus TCP data source, follow these steps:

 1. Using any text editor, create a file that contains a Modbus TCP data source in JSON form.

     - For content structure, see [Modbus TCP data source examples](#modbus-tcp-data-source-examples).

-2. Modify the parameters in the example to match your environment.
+1. Modify the parameters in the example to match your environment.
 For a table of all available parameters, see [Parameters for Modbus TCP data source](#parameters-for-modbus-tcp-data-source).

-3. Save the file to the device with EDS installed using a file name based on the adapter instance name.
-For example, to use the adapter instance created during installation, which is Modbus1, name the file _Modbus1Datasource.json_.
+1. Save the file to the device with EDS installed using a file name based on the adapter instance name.
+For example, to use the adapter instance created during installation, which is Modbus1, name the file `Modbus1Datasource.json`.

-4. Use any tool capable of making HTTP requests to execute a POST command with the contents of that file to the following endpoint: `http://localhost:<port_number>/api/v1/configuration/<EDS adapterId>/DataSource/`.
+1. Use any tool capable of making HTTP requests to execute a POST command with the contents of that file to the following endpoint: `http://localhost:<port_number>/api/v1/configuration/<EDS adapterId>/DataSource/`.

 The following example shows the HTTPS request using curl, which must be run from the same directory where the file is located, and uses the adapter instance created during installation, which is Modbus1: